Hiking trails designed by the same people

 For North American hikers accustomed to long slogs just to reach treeline, the Alps offer a luxury so foreign it's almost inconceivable: excellent, paved roads to high-elevation trailheads.
 Though these serpentine roads are a thrill to drive, you might prefer the passenger seat, so you can devote your attention to the spectacular scenery.
 Either way, we'll always surge into the alpine zone shortly after we snug our bootlaces.

 All our hiking will be on established trails.
 None will be cross-country.
 Nevertheless, this is not a tour for the effete.
 Most days we'll cover a significant distance, gaining and losing substantial elevation.
 Only devoted hikers who stay fit year-round have the speed and endurance to work this hard and enjoy it.
 And while this is trail hiking, it's not always carefree striding.
 Some sections of trail are narrow, others are rough, and a few brief passages are narrow and rough, on sheer slopes.
 So you must be stable, agile, confident.
 If you're acrophobic, you'll be unable to complete a couple of the hikes.
 That said, we—Skye and Craig—are age 62 and 66, and we find this level of challenge exhilarating yet within our comfort zone.
 Many hikers of all ages will feel the same.

 Most days we'll hike about six or seven hours, covering distances of about 16 to 19 km (10 to 12 mi), ascending and descending about 1000 m (3300 ft).
-If our group is especially fit and keen, we’ll ratchet-up one of those days, crossing three passes on a spectacular through-hike comprising a total elevation gain of 1,400 m (4620 ft).
-Our two shorter days will entail about four or five hours of hiking.
+Our two shorter days will entail about three or four hours of hiking.